-The co-operative approach to housing creates a unique relationship where the tenants as a group are also their landlord.
+The co-operative approach to housing creates a unique relationship where the tenant members work together to run their co-op as a group are often also their landlord.
 This means that the tenants themselves are more than just consumers – they have a stake in the shared value created by the cooperative.

-In a housing co-operative tenants play a key role in not just the day-to-day activities of the organisation but also in its management, governance and strategic direction.
+In a housing co-operative tenant members play a key role in not just the day-to-day activities of the organisation but also in its management, governance and strategic direction.

 Since being established in the 1980s, Common Equity Housing has grown into one of the nation’s largest providers of social housing.
 It is an exemplar of:

 - efficient use of public resources;